 Our Safe Driver Recognition (SDR) program uses a Safety Rating Scale, based on points, to determine your safety rating.
 Your safety rating is based on your driving record.
 View information on the SDR program.

-If you have a positive safety rating on the Safety Rating Scale, it means you're in the Safety Zone.
-Drivers in the Safety Zone are eligible for a discount on their vehicle insurance.
+If you have a good driving record and a positive safety rating, then you are in the Safety Zone and eligible for a financial discount on your basic vehicle insurance.

 How it works

 - For every year since 1995 that you've driven without an incident, you earn a safety point.

 - Each point in the Safety Zone gives you a discount off your vehicle plate insurance, to a maximum of 25%.

 - You receive a financial penalty for an incident only if it causes you to lose enough points to move you to the Penalty Zone on the scale.
 As long as you remain in the Safety Zone, you'll continue to qualify for a discount.

 Effective Jan.
 1, 2015, in order to receive a discount on your motorcycle plates, the person registering the motorcycle must have a valid M Endorsement.
 Drivers who enter the Motorcycle Graduated Driver Licensing (MGDL) program after Dec.
 31, 2014 will not be eligible for a discount on their motorcycle until they enter the Novice 2 stage of MGDL and take an SGI-approved motorcycle training course or get their full M Endorsement.

 Note: Customers who have acquired a 6 Endorsement or M Endorsement Novice 1 or 2 prior to Jan.
 1, 2015 will continue to be eligible for a Safe Driver Recognition (SDR) discount on any registered motorcycle, unless they are required to re-enter the MGDL program.